 - Our team is committed to handling each case with the attention and respect it deserves.

 Have you been arrested or are you a subject to a drug investigation?
 Contact us at 478-845-5349 as soon as possible.

 Under Georgia law, illegal drugs are classified into five categories, called “schedules,” in a descending order to Schedule I. Schedule I includes those that are considered the most dangerous, have the highest risk of abuse and addiction, and have no medical value.
 This schedule includes drugs such as heroin, LSD and ecstasy.

 - Simple possession

 - Drug trafficking

-While other states have legalized the recreational use of marijuana, if you are found in possession of more than one ounce in Georgia, you will face felony charges punishable by one up to 10 years in prison.
-If you are found in possession of less than one ounce, the penalties include up to a year in jail and a fine of up to $1,000 on a misdemeanor charge.
-Furthermore, you will face a license suspension of up to six months.
+While other states have legalized the recreational use of marijuana, Georgia has not.
+In this state, if you are found in possession of more than 1 ounce of marijuana, then you will face felony charges that are punishable by one to 10 years in prison.
+If you are found in possession of less than 1 ounce, then the penalties include up to a year in jail and a fine of up to $1,000 on a misdemeanor charge.
+Furthermore, you will face a driver’s license suspension of up to six months.

 Federal Drug Charges

 Your best chance for a favorable outcome will rest on the thorough and aggressive representation of your Macon drug crime attorney.
-If you are a first-time offender, you may be eligible for a drug diversion program in lieu of jail time.
-Understanding where you stand and your options can be achieved with the help of our firm.
-We will use all of our abilities and tenacity to help reduce the consequences of both state and federal drug charges.
+If you are a first-time offender, then you may be eligible for a drug diversion program in lieu of jail time.
+Understanding where you stand and your options can be achieved with the help of our lawyers.
+They will use all their abilities and tenacity to help reduce the consequences of both state and federal drug charges.